My Top 5 Pregnancy-Related Misconceptions

 -Exercise during pregnancy leads to diastasis recti.

 False.
-I’ve been treating prenatal and postpartum women for well over 5 years.
+I’ve been treating prenatal and postpartum women for well over 8 years.
 I interact with prenatal and postpartum women daily.
-In Venice, CA, Emily and I work together to offer one-on-one prenatal & postpartum fitness coaching; The BIRTHFIT Prenatal & Postpartum Series; and, I provide chiropractic care to women (prenatal and postpartum) at a local birth center.
-For the women that have exercised consistently & intentionally prior to pregnancy and during pregnancy, received regular chiropractic care throughout their pregnancy and postpartum period (once a week until 12 weeks postpartum), and received an immediate (first seven to ten days postpartum) Dr. Lindsey chiropractic care session after birth (vaginal or cesarean), followed by full participation in The BIRTHFIT Postpartum Series, not one has had a permanent diastasis.
+In Venice, CA, Emily and I worked together to offer one-on-one prenatal & postpartum fitness coaching, coach the BIRTHFIT Prenatal & Postpartum Series, and I provided chiropractic care to women (prenatal and postpartum) at a local birth center.
+For the women that have exercised consistently & intentionally prior to pregnancy and during pregnancy, received regular chiropractic care throughout their pregnancy and postpartum period (once a week until 12 weeks postpartum), and received an immediate (first seven to ten days postpartum) Dr. Lindsey chiropractic care session after birth (vaginal or cesarean), followed by full participation in the BIRTHFIT Postpartum Series, not one has had a permanent diastasis.

 In fact, I’ve witnessed more diastasis recti in patients that have not participated in specific strength training, lead a sedentary lifestyle, or only participated in single, isolated exercise discipline (i.e. only running).